-Twentieth-century and contemporary poetry
+Twentieth-century and contemporary poetry.

-B.A., English/Creative Writing, Northwestern University
+- BA: English/Creative Writing, (1995), Northwestern University - Evanston, IL

 Her awards include the Grolier Poetry Prize, the George Bennett Fellowship at Phillips Exeter Academy, as well as fellowships from the Fine Arts Work Center in Provincetown, and the NH State Council on the Arts.
-Dietz’s poems have appeared widely in literary journals such as Poetry, Ploughshares, Agni, Harvard Review and Salmagundi.
+Dietz’s poems have appeared widely in literary journals such as Poetry, Ploughshares, The Threepenny Review, Agni, Harvard Review and Salmagundi.